Your Wedding Timeline

 If you’re travelling in an old/classic car make sure you ask before how long it will take, some cars can’t travel much faster than 40MPH so it may take you twice as long to get to get anywhere!

 For most weddings, the bulk of your family/couple photographs are done after the ceremony and before the wedding breakfast so its important to leave enough time here.
 All photographers vary in how long they take, I advise couples to choose less than 10 family groups so these are normally done within 20 minutes.
 I also advise leaving around 20-30 minutes for portraits so that your photographer can take you away for some relaxed and romantic shots of just the two of you.

 If you’re a fan of natural photography then the key is to leave enough time for your photographer to do this, around 2 hours usually gives plenty of time for you to relax and enjoy a drink with your guests and for your photographer to capture enough natural photographs around the family and couple portraits but do ask your photographer how long they need.

 Lastly, when you have your timeline, make sure all your suppliers have a copy as knowing when everything else is happening helps them to plan when to arrive/set up etc and this will help everything run seamlessly so you can concentrate on having the most wonderful day!

-Thanks for reading Your Wedding Timeline, for more helpful tips and some beautiful lancashire weddings head on over to the Blog.
+Thanks for reading Your Wedding Timeline, for more helpful tips and some beautiful lancashire weddings head on over to the recent weddings area.